Nooowin/cse15l-lab-reports/lab1.md

 ![Image](ls1.png)

-The absolute path to the working directory before the command was run was /Uers/vinsonguyen/Desktop The output listed out all the files and contents within the directory that the path pointed to, which was dsc30_wi24.
+The absolute path to the working directory before the command was run was /Uers/vinsonguyen/Desktop The output listed out all the files and contents within the directory that the path pointed to, which was dsc30_wi24, instead of the current working directory.
 There was no error.
 ![Image](ls2.png)

 The absolute path to the working directory before the command was run was /Users/vinsonguyen/Desktop